-Shoreline Environment Designations Management
+Shoreline Environment Designations

 The City's shoreline jurisdiction includes all Liberty Bay shorelines and aquatic areas within the city limits and the tidally influenced (estuarine) portion of Dogfish Creek north of Lindvig Way, and shorelands from 0-200 feet of the ordinary high-water mark (OHWM) of Liberty Bay.
-The City has also "predesignated" all of the shorelines within its unincorporated Urban Growth Area, and the SMP will addresses these shorelines as well as those located within the City limits.
-However, in the absence of an interlocal agreement with Kitsap County, the City will not have any regulatory authority in the predesignated areas until they are annexed.
-No "optional expansion" of jurisdiction for critical areas and buffers per RCW 90.58.030(2)(f)(ii) and WAC 173-26-221(2)(a) is included in this SMP.
+The City has also "predesignated" all of the shorelines within its unincorporated Urban Growth Area, and the SMP addresses these shorelines as well as those located within the City limits.